-LPG is a mixture of butane and propane, C4H10 and C3H8.
-Depending on the tanker, the proportion varies from 40 to 60 for one or the other of the components.
+LPG is a mixture of butane and propane, ie C4H10 and C3H8.
+Depending on the tanker, the proportion varies from 40 to 60 of one or other of the components.

 We will retain an average value of 50 / 50 or 3,5 n = medium.

 The mass of CO2 released per mole of octane consumed is: 44 * 3,5 = 154 g.

 The LPG consumption ratio on CO2 releases is 154 / 51 = 3,02

 Knowing that the density of LPG 50/50 is about 0.55 kg / l at 15 ° C and that 1 gram of burnt LPG releases 3,02 grams of CO2, it comes: 0.55 * 3,02 = 1.66 kg of CO2 per liter of LPG burned.

 Or 1,7 kg of CO2 per liter of LPG, the mass ratio of CO2 to mass of fuel is 1,66 / 0.55 = 3!
 LPG is therefore still a major emitter of CO2!

 WARNING this value is not directly comparable with that of gasoline because the energy supplied by a liter of LPG is less than that of gasoline or diesel fuel.
 Indeed; an LPG car will consume 25 to 30% more than gasoline per 100km, which is perfectly logical since LPG weighs 25 to 30% less than gasoline.

 With gases, it is important to always think in mass and not in volume….
 Even for liquefied gases!